 How does this affect you?
 Well, it makes it cost less to buy a home because now you've got to pay the bank less interest to borrow the same amount.
 As homebuying becomes less expensive, demand should rise.
 As the real estate market strengthens, it has a positive affect on the economy, increasing GDP growth.
 However, the glut of foreclosures on the market has weighed down home prices.

 Usually, the longer the time frame on a Treasury product, the higher the yield.
 Investors require a higher return for keeping their money tied up for a longer period of time.
 This is known as the yield curve.

 On June 1, 2012, the 10-year Treasury rate hit an intra-day low of 1.442 percent, the lowest rate since the early 1800s.
 Investors were spooked by the eurozone debt crisis and a low jobs report.
 They responded by putting their money into the traditional safe haven, the 10-year Treasury.
 Investors have not really recovered their confidence from the 2008 financial crisis.
 As a result, the 10-year note yield is lower than it was in 2008.
 (Source: Reuters, Weak jobs data knock U.S. yields lower, June 1, 2012)

 The 10-Year Note and the Treasury Yield Curve:

-This is a fairly flat yield curve.
-Investors only need a few percentage points more to keep their money tied up for longer.
-When investors demand more return in the short term than in the long term, that's known as an inverted yield curve.
+This is a fairly normal yield curve.
+Investors need 3.73 percentage points more to keep their money tied up for 30 years vs three months.
+On the other hand, when investors demand more return in the short term than in the long term, that's known as an inverted yield curve.
 That means they think the economy is headed for a recession.
-To find the current and historical 10-year Treasury rate, go to Daily Treasury Yield.
-(Article updated June 8, 2012)
+(Source: U.S. Treasury Department, Daily Treasury Yield Curve Rate) Article updated October 15, 2013